-As made startlingly clear, the National Security Agency (NSA) has collected information on every phone call Americans have made over the past seven years.
-In that same time, the NSA and the FBI have gained the ability to access emails, photos, audio and video chats, and additional content from Google, Facebook, Yahoo, Microsoft, YouTube, Skype, Apple, and others, allegedly in order to track foreign targets.
+The National Security Agency (NSA) has collected information on every phone call Americans have made over the past 12 years.
+The NSA and the FBI have the ability to access emails, photos, audio and video chats, and additional content from Google, Facebook, Yahoo, Microsoft, YouTube, Skype, Apple, and others, allegedly to track foreign targets.

-In “Spying on Democracy,” National Lawyers Guild Executive Director Heidi Boghosian documents the disturbing increase in surveillance of ordinary citizens and the danger it poses to our privacy, our civil liberties, and to the future of democracy itself.
-Boghosian reveals how technology is being used to categorize and monitor people based on their associations, their movements, their purchases, and their perceived political beliefs.
-She shows how corporations and government intelligence agencies mine data from sources as diverse as surveillance cameras and unmanned drones to iris scans and medical records, while combing websites, email, phone records and social media for resale to third parties, including U.S. intelligence agencies.
+In “Spying on Democracy,” I document the increase in surveillance of ordinary citizens and the danger it poses to our privacy and civil liberties.
+I show how technology is used to categorize and monitor people based on their associations, movements, purchases, and perceived political beliefs.
+Corporations and government intelligence agencies mine data from sources as diverse as surveillance cameras and unmanned drones to iris scans and medical records.
+They comb websites, email, phone records and social media for resale to third parties, including U.S. intelligence agencies.

 “Spying on Democracy puts a laser focus on a challenge faced by millions of Americans who, like me, took a solemn oath to defend the Constitution against all enemies, foreign and domestic.
 What does that oath require of us now, as most of our co-citizens nod an acquiescent ‘yes,’ when NY Mayor Bloomberg (of ‘stop-and-frisk’ fame) tells us that, after the Boston bombing,’our interpretation of the Constitution has to change?’
 The naive ‘but-I’ve-got-nothing-to-hide’ reaction betrays how little most Americans know of history, and how willing they are to watch our Constitution shredded . . .
 Grateful applause for a young lawyer with the guts to tell it like it is.
 Let’s hope Americans will read Heidi Boghosian’s Spying on Democracy and learn from it.
 For, as Dr. King put it, ‘There is such a thing as too late.’”